Blog Software Testing

 These include limited knowledge base, wrong test data, complex SQL queries, big amounts of data handling and need for advanced tools during extraction, transformation and loading respectively.

-3.How Can Organizations Improve Their Practices In Regards To Etl Testing?
+3.How Can Organizations Improve Their Practices In Regards To ETL Testing?

 Some key practices that would lead to effective ETL testing include a defined strategy for this purpose which should be supported by good tools; regular auditing plus adherence to privacy policies.